 The building of the Verkhovna Rada of Ukraine closes a flat part of the street.

-The lower part (from the odd side) is adjacent to the oldest of Kiev – Alexanderska hospital.
+The lower part (from the odd side) is adjacent to the oldest of Kyiv – Alexanderska hospital.
 On its territory the Orthodox of St. Mychailo church was built.

 Since the end of the eighteenth century it was known as Aptekarska street.
 The name comes from one of the first Kyiv drugstore, which was at the intersection with the Hrushevskogo street.